-- Credit card receivables that arise in certain revolving credit card accounts owned by JPMorgan Chase Bank, National Association; and - Funds on deposit in the collection account, the excess funding account, the interest funding account, the principal funding account and the Class C reserve account.
+- Credit card receivables that arise in certain revolving credit card accounts owned by JPMorgan Chase Bank, National Association; and - Funds on deposit in the collection account, the excess funding account, the interest funding account, the principal funding account and the Class C reserve account

-The assets of the issuing entity may include in the future:

-- Additional credit card receivables that arise in revolving credit card accounts owned by JPMorgan Chase Bank, National Association or by one of its affiliates; and - One or more collateral certificates, each representing an undivided interest in a securitization special purpose entity whose assets consist primarily of credit card receivables arising in revolving credit card accounts owned by JPMorgan Chase Bank, National Association or by one of its affiliates.
+The assets of the issuing entity may include in the future additional credit card receivables that arise in revolving credit card accounts owned by JPMorgan Chase Bank, National Association or by one of its affiliates.

-Enhancement for the Class A(2022-1) notes is provided in the form of outstanding subordinated notes as described in "Transaction Summary" and "Summary-Subordination, Credit Enhancement" in this prospectus.
+Enhancement for the Class A(2023-1) notes is provided in the form of outstanding subordinated notes as described in "Transaction Summary" and "Summary-Subordination, Credit Enhancement" in this prospectus.

-The issuing entity is not now, and immediately following the issuance of the Class A(2022-1) notes pursuant to the indenture will not be, a "covered fund" for purposes of regulations adopted under Section 13 of the Bank Holding Company Act of 1956, as amended, commonly known as the "Volcker Rule."
+The issuing entity is not now, and immediately following the issuance of the Class A(2023-1) notes pursuant to the indenture will not be, a "covered fund" for purposes of regulations adopted under Section 13 of the Bank Holding Company Act of 1956, as amended, commonly known as the "Volcker Rule."
 In reaching this conclusion, although other statutory or regulatory exemptions under the Investment Company Act of 1940, as amended, and under the Volcker Rule and its related regulations may be available, the issuing entity has relied on the exemption from registration set forth in Rule 3a-7 under the Investment Company Act of 1940, as amended.
 See "Summary-Certain Investment Company Act Considerations" and "Certain Investment Company Act Considerations" in this prospectus.

-Neither the SEC nor any state securities commission has approved or disapproved of the Class A(2022-1) notes or determined if this prospectus is truthful, accurate or complete.
-Any representation to the contrary is a criminal offense.
+Neither the SEC nor any state securities commission has approved or disapproved of the Class A(2023-1) notes or determined if this prospectus is truthful, accurate or complete.
+Any representation to the contrary is a criminal